 - freshly ground black pepper

 - Marinate pork pieces in salt and pepper, set aside

 - In a wok heat oil then brown marinated pork pieces until crispy

 - Add and sauté the garlic, onion and chillies.

 - Now add 2 cups of coconut milk and shrimp paste.
 Bring to a boil simmer for 3 minutes.

-- Add taro leaves and taro, do not mix.
+- Add taro leaves, do not mix.
 Simmer in medium heat until almost dry, at this point the coconut milk becomes oily.